parimalp/digital_design_tutorial/Vivado_Tutorial_Using_IP_Integrator.md

 <img src="img/Vivado_Tutorial_Using_IP_Integrator/fig40.png" alt="fig13" style="zoom:67%;" />

-Figure 40.
 Opening and connecting to a new hardware target

 6. The Hardware Session status changes from Unconnected to the server name and the device is highlighted.
 Also notice that the Status indicates that it is not programmed.

 <img src="img/Vivado_Tutorial_Using_IP_Integrator/fig41.png" alt="fig13" style="zoom:67%;" />

-Figure 41.
 Opened hardware session for Boolean

 7. Select the device and verify that the **design_1_wrapper.bit** is selected as the programming file in the General tab.

 <img src="img/Vivado_Tutorial_Using_IP_Integrator/fig42.png" alt="fig13" style="zoom:67%;" />

-Figure 42.
 Programming file for Boolean

 8. Click **Program** to program the FPGA with the selected bitstream.